cypress-io/cypress/docs/source/guides/guides/continuous-integration.md

 # Setting Up CI

 Depending on which CI provider you use, you may need a config file.
 You'll want to refer to your CI provider's documentation to know where to add the commands to install and run Cypress.
-For more example config files check out any of our {% url "example apps" unit-testing %}.
+For more example config files check out any of our {% url "example apps" unit-testing-recipe %}.

 ## Travis